mglantz/advanced-networking-workshop/labs/lab-0/README.md

 6. Validate that once the Ansible extension has been installed - it look as below.
 ![Extensions](images/5_extensions.png)

 7. Next, click on the left hand side menu item symbolized by two documents, and select "Open Folder".
-Then select "/home/student/advanced-networking-workshop" in the windows which opens in the middle of the window and click on "OK".
+Then select "/home/student/advanced-networking-workshop" in the drop-down which opens up and click on "OK".
 This is where you can browse files in the lab.
 ![Folder](images/6_folder.png)